Daniel Gossett: Boston Red Sox

 On January 4, 2021, Gossett signed a minor league contract with the Red Sox organization.
 In 20 appearances (18 starts) with the Triple-A Worcester Red Sox, he pitched to a 4.22 ERA and 7–5 record while striking out 81 batters in 98 innings.
 He became a free agent following the season.

 Minnesota Twins

 On February 17, 2022, Gossett signed a minor league contract with the Minnesota Twins.
-On August 19, 2022, he threw the first no-hitter in Wichita Wind Surge history, defeating the Tulsa Drillers 3-0.
-He elected free agency on November 10, 2022.
+On August 19, he threw the first no-hitter in Wichita Wind Surge history, defeating the Tulsa Drillers 3-0.
+In 27 games (16 starts) split between Double-A Wichita and the Triple-A St. Paul Saints, Gossett accumulated a 5-3 record and 4.32 ERA with 94 strikeouts across 100 innings pitched.
+He elected free agency following the season on November 10.